INSURANCE - CAR INSURANCE

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-It can be tough to find affordable insurance if you’re a young, new driver.
-You’ll have a lot of things stacked against you: inexperience with driving, being perceived by insurers as likely to make riskier decisions, and possibly a not-so-great credit score to boot.
+Adding a new, young driver to your insurance can bump up your rate significantly.
+Or if you are under 20 and trying to insure yourself on a budget, you’ll have a lot of things stacked against you: inexperience with driving, being perceived by insurers as likely to make riskier decisions, and possibly a not-so-great credit score to boot.

 The best car insurance companies for teens and young drivers